 Board committee membership:

 • Nil

 Directorship of listed entities within the past three years

 • Nil

 Ivan Oshry Experience

-Independent Director Non-executive Mr. Oshry has more than 30 years of experience of legal practice Australia and internationally, specialising in commercial and corporate lay Mr. Oshry was formerly a senior partner at Fluxmans Attorneys Johannesburg and headed up the corporate department at Kemp Stran (which merged with Thomson Geer) in Sydney.
+Independent N Director Non-executive Mr. Oshry has more than 30 years of experience of legal practice in Australia and internationally, specialising in commercial and corporate law.
+Mr. Oshry was formerly a senior partner at Fluxmans Attorneys in Johannesburg and headed up the corporate department at Kemp Strang (which merged with Thomson Geer) in Sydney.

 Qualification

-Mr. Oshry holds a Bachelor of Arts and LLB degree from the University Natal.
+Mr. Oshry holds a Bachelor of Arts and LLB degree from the University of Natal.

 Board committee membership:

 Chair of Audit and Risk Committee

-Member of Nomination, Remuneration and Human Resourc Committee
+Member of Nomination, Remuneration and Human Resources Committee

 Directorship of listed entities within the past three years

-Non-executive chair of Halo Technologies Holdings Limited (ASX: HA from 2021 to current
+Non-executive chair of Halo Technologies Holdings Limited (ASX: HAL) from 2021 to current

 Hao Huang Experience

-Independent Director Non-executive Ms. Huang has over 20 years of experience in the wealth management at banking industry.
-She has been working with Citi Group Australia sin 2017 as Vice President of the APAC Desk of the Investment Partnershi Division.
+Independent N Director Non-executive Ms. Huang has over 20 years of experience in the wealth management and banking industry.
+She has been working with Citi Group Australia since 2017 as Vice President of the APAC Desk of the Investment Partnerships Division.

 Qualification

-Ms. Huang holds a bachelor's degree in business management from t University of Technology Sydney.
+Ms. Huang holds a bachelor's degree in business management from the University of Technology Sydney.

 Board committee membership:

 Chair of Nomination, Remuneration and Human Resources Committee

 Member of Audit and Risk Committee

 Directorship of listed entities within the past three years

 • Nil